commercialhaskell/stack/doc/ghci.md

 *   If there are multiple definitions for the `Main` module, Stack will ask you to select one from a list of options.
 Pass the `--main-is <target>` option to specific which `Main` module to load.

-*   Stack performs an inital build step.
-Pass the `--no-build` flag to skip the step.

-    !!! info

-        Not performing the initial build step speeds up the startup of GHCi.
-It only works if the dependencies of the loaded packages have already been built.

 Stack combines all of the GHC options of components.